mbecker20/komodo/docs/builds.md

 In order to docker build, monitor just needs to know the build directory and the path of the Dockerfile, you can configure these in the *build config* section.

-If the build directory is the root of the repository, you pass ```.```.
+If the build directory is the root of the repository, you pass the build path as ```.```.
 If the build directory is some folder of the repo, just pass the name of the the folder, no need to the preceding "/", eg ```build/directory```

 The dockerfile's path is given relative to the build directory.
 So if your build directory is ```build/directory``` and the dockerfile is in ```build/directory/Dockerfile.example```, you give the dockerfile path simply as ```Dockerfile.example```.